sudogene/tp/docs/UserGuide.md

 Format: `ts-delete TRAINING_INDEX STUDENT_INDEX...`

 * Training index refers to the index of the training in the displayed training list.
-* Student index refers to the index of the student in the displayed student list.
+* Student index refers to the index of the student in the entire student list (can be viewed with `list` command).
 * Multiple students can be deleted with the same command by inputing multiple student indexes separated with a comma.
 * Only one training index can be specified at a time.